 The Home Office will open the application process after the implementation period.
 However, the prospective frontier workers will not need a permit to enter the United Kingdom until 30th June 2021.
-They will have the six months’ grace period between January and June 2021 in which to apply.
+They will have the six months grace period between January and June 2021 to apply.

 If the Home Office approves the application, the frontier worker permit will be valid for five years.
 However, the self-employed and workers who have retained frontier worker status permits will be valid for two years.